aws-samples/aws-lex-web-ui/README.md

 the user is the middle of completing an intent as the locale ID can't be changed at this time.
 The selected locale ID will be displayed in the toolbar.

+Lex Web Ui is now available in the Canada (Central) region - ca-central-1

 For a complete list of fixes/changes in this version see CHANGELOG.md.

 #### Fixes/changes in version 0.18.0